cu-swe4s-fall-2023/assignment-2-python-refresher-sdslack/README.md

 ### Examples

-The bash script run.sh includes three examples of how to use the source code.
+The bash script run.sh includes four examples of how to use the source code.
 The script can be run with the following code:

 ```bash
 bash run.sh
 ```

-This will run three examples:
+This will run four examples:

 1. A working example with a user-defined result column to query.